 In addition, Newcastle's investments in CMBS, CDO securities and loans may be deemed to be variable interests in VIEs, depending on their structure.
 Newcastle is not obligated to provide, nor has it provided, any financial support to these VIEs.
 Newcastle monitors these investments and, to the extent Newcastle determines that it potentially owns a majority of the currently controlling class, it analyzes them for potential consolidation.
-As of June 30, 2010, Newcastle has not consolidated these potential VIEs due to the determination that, based on the nature of Newcastle's investments and the provisions governing these structures, Newcastle does not have the power to direct the activities that most significantly impact their economic performance.
-Newcastle will continue to analyze future investments, as well as reconsideration events in existing entities, pursuant to the VIE requirements.
-These analyses require considerable judgment in determining the primary beneficiary of a VIE since they involve subjective determinations of significance, with respect to both power and economics.
-The result could be the consolidation of an entity that would otherwise have been consolidated.
+As of March 31, 2011, Newcastle has not consolidated these potential VIEs due to the determination that, based on the nature of Newcastle's investments and the provisions governing these structures, Newcastle does not have the power to direct the activities that most significantly impact their economic performance.

-On January 1, 2010, as a result of the adoption of the new guidance, Newcastle deconsolidated a non-recourse financing structure, CDO VII.
+On January 1, 2010, as a result of the adoption of new guidance, Newcastle deconsolidated a non-recourse financing structure, CDO VII.
 Newcastle determined that it does not have the current power to direct the relevant activities of CDO VII as an event of default had occurred and we may be removed as the collateral manager by a single party.

-The deconsolidation reduced Newcastle's gross assets by \$149.4 million, reduced liabilities by \$437.8 million and increased equity by \$288.4 million.
-The deconsolidation also reduced revenues and expenses, but its impact was not material to the net income applicable to common stockholders.
-As a result of this new guidance, Newcastle has interests in the following unconsolidated VIE at June 30, 2010, in which it has a significant interest, in addition to the subprime securitizations which are described in Note 4:
+Newcastle has variable interests in the following unconsolidated VIE at March 31, 2011, in addition to the subprime securitizations which are described in Note 4:

-Carrying Value of Newcastle's

-Entity Gross Assets (A) Debt (B) Investment (C)

-CDO VII \$ 486,633 \$470,489 \$
+Carrying Va lue of Newcastle's Entity Gross Assets (A) Debt (B) Inves stment (C) Newcastle CDO VII \$ 479,354 \$468,914 \$ 475

-- (A) Face amount. - (B) Includes \$60.5 million face amount of debt owned by Newcastle with a carrying value of zero at June 30, 2010. - (C) Represent's Newcastle's maximum exposure to loss from these entities.
+- (A) Face amount. - (B) Includes \$82.3 million face amount of debt owned by Newcastle at March 31, 2011. - (C) Represents Newcastle's maximum exposure to loss from these entities.